 The Clerical Officer Competition is a national competition that recruits administrative staff into various government departments in the Public Service.
 The PAS (Public Appointments Service) is the centralised recruiter for the Civil Service.
 They run competitions to establish panels of suitably qualified individuals from which various vacancies may be filled.
 They have advertised in various places including the main recruitment pages of the national newspapers as well as on social media and their own website www.publicjobs.ie

-Applications are made through the Public Appointments Service website when a competition is launched.
-After applying, candidates are entered into the selection process and will need to complete a number of stages.
+Candidates who apply are required to undertake selection tests in different stages of the recruitment competition.
+Candidates are entered into the selection process and will need to complete a number of stages.
 The first of these stages can comprise of an online questionnaire and assessment tests.
 These assessment tests can include; numerical reasoning, verbal reasoning and clerical checking.
 Later stages will usually require attendance at a test/interview venue.
-See here to learn more about the stages of the Recruitment Process

 Importance of Preparation

 You must be successful at each stage in order to progress to the next.
 Successful candidates are then placed onto a panel.
 The placing of candidates on a panel is usually dictated by their aptitude test scores.
 So, the speed at which candidates navigate through the recruitment process depends on their performance in their aptitude tests, the number of applicants and availability of new positions in their chosen geographical area.
 Preparing for the recruitment competition is thus very important.